Memecoin Global Market Profile: Users, Narratives, and Community Culture Deconstruction

 Characteristics of Memecoin KOLs in China

-• Business Model: Compared to the content-driven, community-building KOL model in Western markets, many KOLs in the Chinese community collaborate with Trading Bots (GMGN, PEPE, UniversalX, PinkPig).
+• Business Model: Compared to the content-driven and community-building KOL model in Western markets, many KOLs in the Chinese community collaborate with Trading Bots (GMGN, PEPE, UniversalX, PinkPig).
 KOLs also establish partnerships with CEXs (Binance, Bybit, OKX) to earn commissions by inviting new users to register and trade.
-This collaboration model provides KOLs with stable income sources and sufficient participation in the market.
+This collaboration model provides KOLs with a stable source of income and sufficient leverage to participate in the market.
 KOLs in the Chinese community focus more on short-term gains and user growth, attracting users through high-frequency promotions, airdrop activities, and trading incentives.

-• Content Operation and Promotion Strategies: The content operation strategy of Chinese Memecoin KOLs is traffic-oriented, inclined to quickly capture market hotspots rather than deeply cultivating a single project over the long term, emphasizing "traffic capture" and "hotspot following."
-One of the main operational methods is to frequently publish multiple CA posts, maximizing the use of Twitter's traffic mechanism to capitalize on short-term traffic benefits.
-When a popular Memecoin emerges in the market, KOLs quickly follow up, adding tags (like #Token or $Token) to their tweets, allowing them to enter the traffic pool of that topic.
-This approach can lead to higher views and exposure, making tweets visible to more potential investors, thus rapidly increasing followers in a short time.
+• Content Operation and Promotion Strategies: The content operation strategy of Chinese Memecoin KOLs is traffic-oriented, tending to quickly capture market hotspots rather than deeply cultivating a single project for the long term, emphasizing "traffic capture" and "hotspot following."
+One of the main operational methods is to frequently publish multiple CA posts, utilizing Twitter's traffic mechanism to maximize short-term traffic benefits.
+When a popular Memecoin emerges in the market, KOLs quickly follow suit, adding tags (like #Token or $Token) to their tweets, allowing their posts to enter the traffic pool of that topic.
+This method can lead to higher views and exposure, enabling the tweets to be seen by more potential investors, thus rapidly increasing their follower count in a short time.

 • Community Management Model: Telegram or WeChat communities operated by Chinese KOLs are usually very active.
-Unlike the "mute + information transmission" model adopted by Western KOLs, Chinese communities allow members to communicate freely, with chat content including not only trading shares but also gossip within the circle, funding trends, and even daily life matters.
-This high-interaction community atmosphere means that KOL influence is not only reflected in information dissemination but also in real-time discussions and emotional interactions among community members.
+Unlike the "mute + information transmission" model adopted by Western KOLs, Chinese communities allow members to communicate freely, with chat content including not only trading shares but also gossip, fund movements, and even daily life matters.
+This high-interaction community atmosphere means that KOL influence is reflected not only in information dissemination but also in real-time discussions and emotional interactions among community members.

 Community Structure typically presents a pyramid-like hierarchy: